scignscape/ntxh/README.md

 in this manner.
 However, the project-specific run scripts have the side-benefit of allowing certain steps in preparing the data set to be executed automatically.
-In particular, the top `"code/cpp/qmake-console"` includes several steps which are executed prior to revisions of the data set being uploaded.
+In particular, the top `"code/cpp/qmake-console"` includes several scripts which are executed prior to revisions of the data set being uploaded.
 These scripts automate numerous tasks related to preparing the data set and its associated documents, including generating "`LaTeX`" sources, running the system "`pdfLatex`" command,